 Like everyone else in this new cropping frontier, they are unsure of the profit potential.
 One University of Nebraska researcher estimated net income of as much as $100,000 per acre.
 A study in Pennsylvania suggested the profit potential at only $l,200 per acre.
 In other words, who knows?

 All of which leads Annette to say of both hops and hemp: "There are opportunities for farmers.
 But, if you don't have the infrastructures and markets lined up for what you grow, farmers can spend a lot of money on the front end" ... and not be rewarded.

 GIANT MISCANTHUS TRIAL

-When John Atkinson, of Kingdom City, Missouri, first started growing the tall grassy plant named Giant Miscanthus six years ago, it was part of an experiment.
+When John Atkinson, Kingdom City, Missouri, first started growing the tall grassy plant named Giant Miscanthus six years ago, it was part of an experiment.

 MFA Inc., a Midwest farm and marketing cooperative, wanted contract growers because it planned to pelletize dried Giant Miscanthus fiber to burn in steam generators as an energy alternative to coal and oil.
 A few years into the experiment, MFA sold its interest in the operation to Renew Biomass, a southwest Missouri company that processes Giant Miscanthus fiber (branded M-Fiber) for pet food and supplement manufacturers.

 Atkinson's Giant Miscanthus contract passed from MFA to Renew Biomass.

 "Your next question is: 'Are you glad you're in it?'"
 Atkinson asks.
 "And, I am."

 > He had to buy no new planting or harvesting machinery.
 MFA planted 60 acres of Giant Miscanthus on marginal ground that Atkinson had slated for brome hay.
 The crop has a life expectancy of 15 to 30 years.
 Come harvest in late winter, Renew Biomass sends a crew, which harvests and bales the crop.